melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 Ran in to Nancy today.
 Among other things she said we should talk about soil moisture - both the probes themselves (TEROS versus what is used on the ridge) and also what to do with measurements.
 One thing she mentioned is that Sarah Elmendorf has a lot of experience cleaning and imputing/filling these datasets.
 Very cool!
 Should talk to her about that in the future.

+### Aug 26

+Phenology was very short today.
+There were 1-2 new plants.
+The overall number of flowering plants is about the same as yesterday (~10).

+I installed a sensor in plot 62 today.
+However, the TEROS LED turned on at the wrong time...
+I let it run for a few minutes and then collected the card.
+Turns out, I may not have set the UTC timer on there (ugh).
+It's running right now but likely will require an offset - or maybe just junking the data (ugh).

+I also swapped batteries for sensors in 77 and 57.
+Looking at the data, they actually did have another ~four day's worth of battery power in them.
+C'est la vie.
+Plotting the battery life (see file `/sensors_and_loggers/sandbox/assess_deployment_batteries_aug2021.R` or something like that) it appears that the new script uses batteries at about the same rate as before, and that batteries tend to last for ~12 days.
+Maybe use a six month sampling interval.
+I also collected the card for plot 70 to look at its battery usage - and it appears to be working well!

+Looking at the data from the cards - no apparent gaps in measurements.
+Dope!
+Also the data looks cool.
+Very nice!
+The lack of gaps makes them look so much more compelling.
+The VWC measurements also look less noisy.
+There is something strange happening in plot 70 where there's a small increase for an hour or so around 10 am (??).
+Why?

+Thermopsis - following Carrie Cimo's (BCMOS) advice of harvesting fruit when they are starting to split, this could happen soon.
+Lots of fruit is brown and hardened at this point, but they haven't split open yet.
+In my meadows (or at least the SW one) there are a good number of fruit, although not necessarily a ton of plants.

+I saw three (dusky?) grouse (?) today too around plot 70.
+Very neat.